SBOM Management

 What to look for in an SBOM generator

-There are many SBOM generators available today, but I chose to focus on four that I already know perform well, incorporate dependency information into the SBOM, and support multiple SBOM formats.
+We focused on these four because we already know they perform well, incorporate dependency information into the SBOM, and support multiple SBOM formats.
+Here is how they stack up across the criteria above:

 Those tools are CyclineDX, Sfyt (by Anchore), Fossa, and, of course, our own Finite State.